 Don’t Give Up Your Day Job!

-Even when I searched for my title or author (Boz – Yeah Just me and Charles Dickens!) my book was still on page two or three of the search results.
+So today, even when I search for my title or author directly (it doesn’t help being called Boz!) my book was still on page two or three of the search results.

 Then how do you price it?
 Free and well people may think its trash (it may be!) but too expensive and nobody is going to ever buy it (assuming they can find it of course!) anyway it is priced at $3.99 $0.99 (Note hot tip, if a book is $0.99 on Kindle it might be free on the other sites as Kindle charges $0.99 minimum).